gsleh123/EnergyTailLatencySimulation/README.rst

   The type of problem to set up
   :1: Scatter.
 Host 0 generates packets, and randomly sends to another host.
 That host services and discards
   :2: Broadcast.
 Host 0 generates and services packets, then sends to all
+  :3: GatherAll.
+Host 0 collects packets.
+Every time host 0 receives 1 packet from all N-1 other hosts, it processes them.